Prime Minister of Tanzania

-The incumbent prime minister, Mwigulu Nchemba was appointed by the president Samia Suluhu Hassan.
-He took the office on 13 November 2025.
+The incumbent prime minister, Mwigulu Nchemba was appointed by president Samia Suluhu Hassan and took the office on 13 November 2025.

 Deputy Prime Minister

 The position of Deputy Prime Minister in Tanzania is not a constitutionally recognized position, however, under article Section 36 (1) “the President shall have authority to constitute and to abolish any office in the service of the Government of the United Republic”.
 This discretion has led to the position of deputy prime minister to be established several times throughout history.
 Typically the role has been established for political reasons to exceptional service members of the cabinet.